Last Updated on

 - You can make prints yourself.

-- You can use a Print on Demand service.
+- You can use on demand printing services.

 I will talk a bit more about each of these options later on, but first I want to mention the importance of taking high-quality images of your art.